If You’re Applying for a Car Loan While on Centrelink Benefits, You’ll Need to Know About This Important Document

 An Income Statement details all the information Centrelink has about your financial circumstances; information such as how much you earn, how much your partner earns, where your earnings are coming from and any details of your savings.
 All of this is valuable information to a lender considering whether or not to approve you for a car loan application.

 If you are receiving Centrelink benefits, you should already have an online account which you regularly use to report your income.
 To access your Income Statement, simply log in to your account as usual and follow the steps listed above.

 Requesting a document is a relatively quick and easy process; one that doesn’t require going into a Centrelink branch.
 You can easily do it from home and print the document out from your own computer.

 Contrary to what you may think, getting approved for a car loan while receiving Centrelink payments is not an impossible task.
-If you would like to know more about applying for a car loan while receiving Centrelink benefits, read more.
+Learn more about applying for a car loan while receiving Centrelink benefits.